-Supporting Evidence
+Supporting evidence

-In all cases Wingham High School requires evidence that clearly identifies disadvantage experienced during the time the student was attempting to complete the assessment task.
-You should seek independent evidence on the same day of your assessment.
-The documentation that you provide must be current, specific to the date and time of the assessment task, and submitted with your Illness/Misadventure form.
-When completing an Illness/Misadventure form, you should pay close attention to the instructions and complete all relevant sections.
-Submitting an incomplete form could jeopardise the success of your application.
+In all cases WHS requires evidence that clearly identifies disadvantage experienced during the time the student was attempting to complete the assessment task.
+The student should seek independent evidence on the same day of your assessment.
+The documentation that they provide must be current, specific to the date and time of the assessment task and submitted with the Illness/Misadventure application.
+When completing an Illness/Misadventure application to the instructions and complete all relevant sections.
+Submitting an incomplete application could jeopardise the success of the application.

-Student Supporting evidence must include
+Student supporting evidence must include:

-a. a statement from the student explaining how they were affected during the assessment task b. a statement about how the student's performance during the assessment task may have been affected.
-The dates featured on the illness evidence must cover the actual date of the assessment task and all subsequent absences until the task is completed.

-c.
-In cases of misadventure, evidence from other sources (e.g. police statements and/or statutory declarations explaining how the student's performance in the assessment task may have been affected) should be provided with the date and time of the occurrence and subsequent events.
+- A statement from the student explaining how they were affected during the assessment task - A statement about how the student's performance during the assessment task may have been affected.
+The dates featured on the illness evidence must cover the actual date of the assessment task and all subsequent absences until the task is completed. - In cases of misadventure, evidence from other sources (e.g. police statements and/or statutory declarations explaining how the student's performance in the assessment task may have been affected) should be provided with the date and time of the occurrence and subsequent events.
 The dates featured on the misadventure evidence must cover the actual date of the assessment task and all subsequent absences until the task is completed.

 The student must attend school on the first day not covered by independent documentary evidence i.e. when well enough or circumstances allow.
-You will generally be required to sit the exam or task you missed on that day.
-Penalties will apply for absences not supported by completed Illness/Misadventure Applications.
+The student will generally be required to sit the examination or task missed on that day.
+Penalties will apply for absences not supported by completed Illness/Misadventure applications.

-The outcome will be decided by the Head Teacher after considering documentary evidence.
+The outcome will be decided by the head teacher after considering documentary evidence.
 The possible outcomes are: